kellan/laughingmeme/_posts/asides/2005-04-17-with-all-this-ruby-hacking-i-might-need-to-make-a-visit-to-herrells-home-of-the-mix-in.md

 ---
 id: 2919
-title: 'With all this Ruby hacking, I might need to make a visit to Herrell&#8217;s, home of the &#8220;Mix In&#8221;'
+title: 'With all this Ruby hacking, I might need to make a visit to Herrells, home of the "Mix In"'
 date: '2005-04-17T13:54:49+00:00'
 author: Kellan
 layout: post